MILITARY RAILROADS

 2009

-This float bridge was modified somewhat in the early to mid 1980's when the overhead supported dual spans seen in the image above were replaced with a pontoon supported float bridge.
+This float bridge was modified somewhat in 1983, when the overhead supported dual spans seen in the image above were replaced with a pontoon supported float bridge.
 Actually, there were two pontoon supported float bridges installed.

 .